MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/merge-tdigest-function.md

 > The `merge_tdigest()` and `tdigest_merge()` functions are equivalent

-> [!WARNING]
+> [!IMPORTANT]
->The results of tdigest() and tdigest_merge() can be stored and later retrieved (for example, to create a daily percentiles summary that can be later be used to calculate weekly percentiles).
+>The results of tdigest() and tdigest_merge() can be stored and later retrieved.
+For example, you may want to create daily percentiles summary, which can then be used to calculate weekly percentiles.
-> However, the precise binary representation of these results is undocumented and may change over time.
-There’s no guarantee that these functions return the same output for the same input, and one should not take a dependency on them.
+> However, the precise binary representation of these results may change over time.
+There's no guarantee that these functions will produce identical results for identical inputs, and therefore we don't advise relying on them.

 ## Syntax